 This course deals with identifying potentially valuable business opportunities and turning them into viable enterprises that create lasting value.
-It deals with strategies to obtain the start-up resources, evaluating their viability to launch a business enterprise, and to grow it into a profitable, sustainable venture.
+It identifies strategies to obtain start-up resources, evaluate their viability to launch a business enterprise, and grow startups into a profitable, sustainable ventures.
 The course requires students to apply advanced knowledge of business management and leadership skills in the pursuit of creating and managing new business ventures.
-The content of the course embraces three broad areas: 1) The development and operation of entrepreneurial business; 2) the development of a business plan and strategic marketing; and 3) the understanding of the entrepreneurial mindset in terms of innovation and risk management.
+The content of the course embraces three broad areas: 1) the development and operation of entrepreneurial business; 2) the development of a business plan and strategic marketing; and 3) the understanding of the entrepreneurial mindset in terms of innovation and risk management.
 Lecture.
-Prerequisite: PMBA 506, Marketing Concepts and Strategies or its equivalent and graduate standing.
+Prerequisites: PMBA 506, Organizational Behavior and Strategy or its equivalent, and graduate standing.

-WMBA 560 ETHICAL LEADERSHIP 3 UNITS
+WMBA 560 ETHICAL LEADERSHIP

-This multi-disciplinary leadership survey course explores the ethical dimension of leadership by tapping into the collective wisdom found in such disparate fields as literature, philosophy, history, biography, politics, arts, sports, and business, and applies it to the leadership challenges and dilemmas faced by modern organizations.
+This multi-disciplinary leadership survey course explores the ethical dimension of leadership by tapping into the collective wisdom found in such disparate fields as literature, philosophy, history, biography, politics, arts, sports, and business, and applying it to the leadership challenges and dilemmas faced by modern organizations.
 The basic premise of this course stems from our belief that fundamental challenges of leadership are of a universal nature, and that the insights culled from disciplines such as literature, humanities, arts, and history can provide us with a matchless treasure trove for understanding the elusive art and practice of leadership.
-Prerequisite: WMBA 505, Managing and Leading Organizations Ethically and graduate standing.
+Prerequisites: WMBA 505, Managing and Leading Organizations Ethically, and graduate standing.